 - Power BI mobile apps for Windows, iOS, and Android devices.

 These three elements—Power BI Desktop, the service, and the mobile apps—are designed to let you create, share, and consume business insights in the way that serves you and your role most effectively.

-A fourth element, Power BI Report Server, allows you to publish Power BI reports to an on-premises report server, after creating them in Power BI Desktop.
-Read more about Power BI Report Server.
+- Power BI Report Server, an on-premises report server where you can publish your Power BI reports, after creating them in Power BI Desktop.
+Read more about Power BI Report Server later in this article.

 How Power BI matches your role